wanderview/wanderview.github.com/source/_posts/2013-03-01-composable-object-streams.markdown

 new base class module called [object-transform][].
 It makes it fairly easy to write these kinds of transformations.

+Of course, this still leaves me with my first issue.
+The [dgram][] core module still does not provide a streams2 API.
+If this message structure makes sense, however, it should now be possible to provide this API without losing the `rinfo` meta-data provided in the current `'message'` event.
+UDP wouldn't benefit from the back pressure improvements, but this would allow `dgram` to easily `pipe()` into other composable stream modules.

 Again, if you an opinion on if this is useful or how it can be improved, please comment on the [gist][] or send me a [tweet][].